elaaelfahem/amazonia/README.md

 # 🌿 Amazonia
 ## AI-Powered Digital Excavation for the Amazon

-Ghost Canopy is a geospatial AI platform designed to surface hidden anthropogenic patterns beneath dense Amazon rainforest canopy using satellite imagery and multimodal anomaly detection.
+Amazonia is a geospatial AI platform designed to surface hidden anthropogenic patterns beneath dense Amazon rainforest canopy using satellite imagery and multimodal anomaly detection.

 The project combines remote sensing, self-supervised computer vision, and interactive web mapping into a full-stack prototype.